 Here’s a hypothetical example:

-Let’s say that this year’s Super Bowl is a rematch of last year with Tampa Bay and Kansas City.
+Let’s say that this year’s Super Bowl is a rematch of Super Bowl LV with Tampa Bay and Kansas City.
 The Chiefs have been red hot during the entire second half of the season and the Buccaneers are dealing with some significant injuries, so Kansas City is an 8.5 point favorite.
 The Chiefs dominate the first half, and maintain a 33-17 lead throughout the fourth quarter and have the ball with three minutes left.

-This is an extreme example, backdoor covers happen more often than you would think.
+This is an extreme example, but backdoor covers happen more often than you would think.

 When Can a Backdoor Cover Happen?